 First things first, equipment is the number one priority.
 Bibs, back-up balls, pump, water: it’s important to be prepared.
 It’s always better for everybody when you can just use another ball rather than having to go pick up a ridiculous shot before being able to play again!

 Make sure everyone knows what’s going on: there might be first time players on your roster, and they can be confused.
 Have a clear description about when & where to meet, contact info, pitch number, etc … You’re the point of contact.
 Once again: you’re the boss.

 At the pitch

-Be vocal.
+Don’t forget VPA: Be vocal.
 Be positive.
 Be assertive.
 People have to know who’s in charge!
 Introduce yourself to everyone, make sure new faces are comfortable and familiar faces happy to come back.
-Keep in mind everybody is different, and for the players falling under the 7 most common characters of the game.
-Make even teams, make everyone feel welcome by being as inclusive as possible, make sure everyone is clear about the rules.
+Keep in mind everyone is different.
+Although we’ve put together 7 of the more classic players you’re likely to find on your pitch.
+Make even teams, make everyone feel welcome by being as inclusive as possible.
+Additionally make sure everyone is clear about the rules.
 And don’t forget to bellow “CHANGE KEEPERS” every 7 minutes*.

 It’s also important to engage with the players after the game.
 Get some feedback, make sure everyone is heard and get useful information to make every game better.
 After that, stay on top of your next game to be ready to do it all over again the week after!

-Organising a game is a lot of work, but it’s an incredibly rewarding experience.
-You get to create a small community around the beautiful game, you meet new people and develop friendships week in week out.
+Organising a game is a lot of work.
+However, it’s an incredibly rewarding experience.
+You get to create a small community around the beautiful game.
+You meet new people and develop friendships week in week out.
 If that’s something you’ve always wanted to do but never really got around to it, we’d be happy to give you some support.
-Get in touch: email@example.com

 *dependent on game length & size of game.